UiL-OTS-labs/jspsych-uil-template-docs/README.md

 2. (line 13) There is a __keyboard-based audio interaction__ jsPsych _plugin_ that is used in this template.
 3. (Line 14) There is also a __mouse button-based audio interaction__ jsPsych _plugin_ that is used in this template.

 # Generic overview (draft)
-Lab support and teachers are in the process of creating template/boilerplate experiments for you to easily set up certain types of experiments.
+Lab support and teachers are in the process of creating _template experiments_ for you to easily set up certain types of experiments.
 The idea behind this, is that within certain boundaries, it should be easy to get an experiment running without (too much) programming skills, by just editing the default stimulus files.

+Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'components' like consent, survey, utilities and so-called _'timelineVariable'_ implementations for the stimuli.

 Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the UiL OTS labs for time critical experimentation and there are many templates to start with using ZEP.
 ZEP was designed in house and has been designed to accurately sync sound, visuals/text and/or other hardware (eye tracking, EEG, EMG, etc) in a 'traditional' research lab setup.
 By that we mean:

 - A quite controlled/controllable environment in terms of hardware, software, possible distractions.
 - Physically being bound to the lab.